lionjhs98/exclamation-mark-shows-satisfaction/README.md

 Zichen thinks that `description` column's missingness does not depend on `protein` column.
 However Hyunsoo disagrees, so they decide to test Zichen's statement.

-If the distribution of protein column when description is missing is similar to the distribution of protein column when description is not missing that means `protein` column has no influence in `description` column's missingness.
+If the distribution of protein column when description is missing is same to the distribution of protein column when description is not missing that means `protein` column has no influence in `description` column's missingness.

 So they formed the null and alternative hypothesis for permutation testing to test this question.